nim-lang/website/jekyll/_posts/2022-04-04-this-month-with-nim.md

 excerpt: "Automatic C bindings, a Declarative GTK, Typesafe-ish macros, and a GameCube Emulator"
 ---

 ## [Futhark](https://github.com/PMunch/futhark)

 #### Author: [PMunch](https://github.com/PMunch)

 Have your eyes set on the perfect C library for your project?
 Can't find a wrapper for it in Nim?
 Look no further!

 Futhark aims to allow you to simply import C header files directly into Nim, and allow you to use them like you would from C without any manual intervention.
-It's still in an alpha state,
-but it can already wrap many complex header files without any rewrites or pre-processing.
+It is still in an alpha state, but it can already wrap many complex header files without any rewrites or pre-processing.

 ```nim